fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.securelayer7.net/static-analysis-of-android-application-tools-used-securelayer7/">-OWASP Top 10: Static Analysis of Android Application & Tools Used</a>

-<a href="https://crates.io/crates/kurl">-Kurl : HTTP Requests for security researchers</a>

-<a href="https://github.com/dhn/udon">-UDON - A simple tool that helps to find assets/domains based on the Google Analytics ID. </a>

-<a href="https://www.revshells.com/">-Online - Reverse Shell Generator</a>

-<a href="https://github.com/projectdiscovery/proxify">-roxify : Swiss Army knife Proxy tool for HTTP/HTTPS traffic capture, manipulation, and replay on the go</a>

-<a href="https://github.com/Eilonh/s3crets_scanner">-S3cret Scanner: Hunting For Secrets Uploaded To Public S3 Buckets</a>

-<a href="https://github.com/redhuntlabs/HTTPLoot">-HTTPLoot : An automated tool which can simultaneously crawl, fill forms, trigger error/debug pages and "loot" secrets out of the client-facing code of sites.</a>

 <a href="https://github.com/iustin24/chameleon">-Chameleon provides better content discovery by using wappalyzer's set of technology fingerprints alongside custom wordlists tailored to each detected technologies</a>

 <a href="https://medium.com/@murami.ike/working-with-a-scope-using-gowitness-4d338b0321ac">-Working with a scope using Gowitness</a>

-<a href="https://www.hackingarticles.in/a-detailed-guide-on-cewl/">-A Detailed Guide on Cewl</a>

-<a href="https://github.com/hakluke/hakoriginfinder">-hakoriginfinder : Tool for discovering the origin host behind a reverse proxy.
-Useful for bypassing WAFs and other reverse proxies</a>

-<a href="https://github.com/carlospolop/PurplePanda">-PurplePanda : Identify privilege escalation paths within and across different clouds</a>

 <a href="https://github.com/ethicalhackingplayground/TProxer">-A Burp Suite extension made to automate the process of finding reverse proxy path based SSRF</a>